Sri Lanka is a

 than l,000.
 Some prefer to maintain their isolated traditional way of life,

-their participation in the political or economic life of the nation.
-In 1998
+on their participation in the political or economic life of the nation.
+In

-the Government fulfilled a long-standing Vedda demand when the President
+1998 the Government fulfilled a long-standing Vedda demand when the

-issued an order granting Veddas the right to hunt and gather in specific
+President issued an order granting Veddas the right to hunt and gather in

-protected forest areas.
-The executive order granted the Veddas the freedom to
+specific protected forest areas.
+The executive order granted the Veddas the

-protect their culture and to carry on their traditional way of life without
+freedom to protect their culture and to carry on their traditional way of

-hindrance.
-Under a pilot program, Veddas received special identity cards to
+life without hindrance.
+Under a pilot program, Veddas received special

-enable their use of these forest areas.
-Some Veddas still complain that they
+identity cards to enable their use of these forest areas.
+Some Veddas still

 National/Racial/Ethnic Minorities